 Your Career Opportunities

-The Master of Social Work degree prepares you for multiple job opportunities such as social work teacher, medical social worker, community program administrator, school counselor, clinical social worker, marriage and family therapist, substance abuse counselor and many more.
+The Master of Social Work degree prepares you for multiple job opportunities such as medical social worker, community program administrator, school counselor, clinical social worker, substance abuse counselor and many more.

 Social Workers have multiple job titles: